guigolab/LyRic/README.md

-LyRic is a full-featured, automated transcriptome annotation and analysis workflow written in the [Snakemake](https://snakemake.readthedocs.io/en/stable/) language.
+LyRic is a flexible, full-featured, automated transcriptome annotation and analysis workflow written in the [Snakemake](https://snakemake.readthedocs.io/en/stable/) language.
 Its core functionality is the production of:

-- a set of high-quality RNA Transcript Models (TMs) mapped onto a genome sequence, based on Long-Read (LR) sequencing data (*e.g.* from the ONT or PacBio platforms)
+- a set of high-quality RNA Transcript Models (TMs) mapped onto a genome sequence, based on Long-Read (LR) sequencing data.
+It is platform-agnostic, *i.e.* it can deal with data coming from both the ONT and PacBio platforms
 - various summary statistics plots and analysis results that describe the input and output data in details
 - an interactive HTML table reporting statistics for each input sample, enabling easy and intuitive sample-to-sample comparison
-- a [UCSC Track Hub](http://genome.cse.ucsc.edu/goldenPath/help/hgTrackHubHelp.html) to display output TMs as well as various other tracks produced by LyRic.
+- a [UCSC Track Hub](http://genome.cse.ucsc.edu/goldenPath/help/hgTrackHubHelp.html) to display output TMs, as well as various other tracks produced by LyRic.

 # Dependencies